S. 4199: Youth AI Privacy Act

 5

-Violations are treated as unfair or deceptive acts under the FTC Act, but enforcement does not stop there: State Attorneys General can bring civil actions for damages, restitution, or injunctions, and parents or legal guardians can sue for actual damages, punitive damages, attorney's fees, and injunctive or declaratory relief.
+Violations count as unfair or deceptive acts under the FTC Act.
+On top of FTC enforcement, State Attorneys General can sue on behalf of residents, and parents or legal guardians can bring their own lawsuits for actual damages, punitive damages, attorney's fees, and injunctive or declaratory relief.

 6

-The bill authorizes $50,000,000 for each fiscal year from 2027 through 2030 for research involving AI chatbots and requires HHS, through the CDC and NIH, to add AI chatbot questions to national surveys, including frequency and duration of use, age of first use, emotional and psychological impacts, and exposure to harmful or inappropriate content.
+The bill authorizes $50 million for each fiscal year from 2027 through 2030 to research how chatbots affect minors, and directs HHS, through the CDC and NIH, to add chatbot questions to national health surveys covering frequency of use, age of first use, and emotional effects.

 Who benefits from S. 4199?